 If you want to generate many Code 128 barcodes in batch, you're going to need either an application, a web tool, or a programmer who can write you either a small program or an Excel script to do this.
 The algorithms, source code and drop-in code libraries are freely available on the Internet.

 You can use the same Google Sheets tricks I used in the Code 39 chapter to generate Code 128 barcodes in bulk.
 Here's a Google Sheets document that's already set up for Code 128B barcodes.

 Code 128 is more compact than Code 39, saving both space and ink.
 Unlike Code 39, it requires a checksum calculation, which makes generating Code 128 barcodes using a barcode font harder.
 Some avoid Code 128 due to this complexity — but don't!
 You need those checksums!
 They are vitally important for avoiding errors and improving accuracy.
 You should consider them required.

-If you’d like more comprehensive information on Code 128, see this Wikipedia page.
+If you’d like more comprehensive information on Code 128 barcode symbology, see this Wikipedia page.